Resident Program Dismissal Appeal

 Once you appeal, they’ll usually say you must appeal via some written instrument.
 You most likely need to write a letter telling me you want to exercise my appeal rights.
 Then you would most likely be allowed to address the committee voting on whether to remove you from the program.

-Sometimes programs will offer a last chance agreement, which is basically like, this is your last opportunity to make things right, remediate the problems.
+Sometimes programs offer a last chance agreement, which is basically like, this is your last opportunity to make things right, remediate the problems.
 You are without any appeal rights if you violate the last chance agreement.
 Before you sign the last chance agreement, run it by an attorney in your state to review it.
 There are very few people that would specialize in that.
-But the last chance agreement can give the resident one last opportunity to stay in the program.
+However, the last chance agreement can give the resident one last opportunity to stay in the program.

 Saying I’m going to study harder sometimes isn’t enough.
 But if you have clinical problems, then you can take some ethics courses and things like that.
 If you’ve been dishonest, I can tell you it’s challenging to overcome convincing another program to let you in.
 And even if you do that, you still have to get licensed.
 And the medical board will know that the residency kicked you out of your training program for a reason.